 - Thoughts of death, suicide, or wishes to be dead

-Sometimes somebody who is trying to cope with depression on their own will be seen turning to things like alcohol or drugs to help ward away the depressive feelings.
-Others might eat more, watch television for hours on end in bed, and not want to leave their house, apartment or dorm room.
+Sometimes someone who is trying to cope with depression on their own might turn to substances like alcohol or drugs to help ward away the depressive feelings.
+Others might eat more, watch television for hours on end, and not want to leave their home or even their bed.
 Sometimes a person who is depressed may stop caring about their physical appearance on a regular basis, or whether they shower or brush their teeth.

-Typically, people who suffer from serious, clinical depression feel depressed for weeks or months on end, so someone who’s just having a particularly rough or stressful week (because of school demands, relationship issues, work issues, etc.) may not be suffering from clinical depression.
+It’s important to realize that people who suffer from serious, clinical depression feel depressed for weeks or months on end.
+Someone who’s just having a particularly rough or stressful week (because of school or work demands, relationship problems, money issues, etc.) may not be suffering from clinical depression.